 - Networks.
 To help control the cost of your care, this plan uses Premera's Heritage network in Washington.
 You may be able to save money if you use an in-network provider.
 For more network details, see How Providers Affect Your Costs. - Allowed amount.
 This is the most this plan allows for a covered service.
 See Important Plan Information for details.
 For some covered services, you have to pay part of the allowed amount.
 This is called your cost share.
 This plan's cost shares are explained below.
 You will find the amounts in the summary table. - Copays.
 These are set dollar amounts you pay at the time you get some services.
-If the amount billed is less than the copay, you pay only the amount billed.
+If the amount billed is less than the copay, you only pay the amount billed.
 Copays apply to the out-of-pocket maximum unless stated otherwise in the summary table.
-The deductible does not apply to most services that require a copay.
-Any exceptions are shown in the table.
+The deductible does not apply. - Deductible.
+The total allowed amount you pay in each year before this plan starts to make payments for your covered healthcare costs.
+You pay down the deductible with each claim.
+The deductible amount depends on whether a subscriber enrolls with or without a spouse and/or children.
+See Important Plan Information for more details.